In March 2019, the Police Federation of England and Wales (PFEW) suffered two separate cyber incidents.

 A law firm called Keller Postman has threatened to bring claims against PFEW, on behalf of a number of our members.
 The firm claims that PFEW breached relevant data protection laws and that those members were caused significant distress as a result.
 They are therefore seeking compensation.

-The claims are brought on a "no win, no fee" basis, which means that both the Keller Postman and the litigation funder that sits behind them will only be paid in the event of success, it is typically the case that the litigation funders will be paid first, followed by the lawyers, before any money is paid to claimants.
+The claims are brought on a "no win, no fee" basis, which means that Keller Postman will only be paid in the event of success, it is typically the case that the lawyers will be paid before any money is paid to claimants.

 We believe that Keller Postman has been advertising the claims in a misleading way, and potentially providing misleading information regarding PFEW's position to members.
 Detailed information regarding the claims being threatened and PFEW's position can be found here.